soren42/BungieNetPlatform/wiki-docs/v2/schemas/GroupsV2-GroupFeatures.md

 Name | Type | Description
 ---- | ---- | -----------
 maximumMembers | integer:int32 |
 maximumMembershipsOfGroupType | integer:int32 | Maximum number of groups of this type a typical membership may join.
-For example,a user may join about 50 General groups with their Bungie.net account.
-They mayjoin one clan per Destiny membership. capabilities | [[Capabilities|GroupsV2-Capabilities]]:Enum | membershipTypes | [[BungieMembershipType|BungieMembershipType]]:Enum[] | invitePermissionOverride | boolean | Minimum Member Level allowed to invite new members to group Always Allowed: Founder, Acting Founder True means admins have this power, false means they don't Default is false for clans, true for groups.
+For example, a user may join about 50 General groups with their Bungie.net account.
+They may join one clan per Destiny membership. capabilities | [[Capabilities|GroupsV2-Capabilities]]:Enum | membershipTypes | [[BungieMembershipType|BungieMembershipType]]:Enum[] | invitePermissionOverride | boolean | Minimum Member Level allowed to invite new members to group Always Allowed: Founder, Acting Founder True means admins have this power, false means they don't Default is false for clans, true for groups.